Vietnam.vn - Nền tảng quảng bá Việt Nam

 + Regarding coal import:

 .
-Period 2021 - 2030: Vietnam is expected to import coal with increasing volume and reach about 73 million tons by 2030, of which the demand for imported coal of thermal power plants designed/planned to use imported coal is about 44 million tons.
+Period 2021 - 2030: Vietnam is expected to import coal with a gradually increasing volume and reach about 73 million tons by 2030, of which the demand for imported coal of thermal power plants designed/planned to use imported coal is about 44 million tons.

 .
-Orientation for the period 2031 - 2050: the volume of imported coal is expected to continue to increase and peak at about 85 million tons in 2035, then gradually decrease to about 50 million tons in 2045, in which the demand for imported coal of thermal power plants designed/planned to use imported coal in 2035 is about 64 million tons and gradually decreases to about 34 million tons in 2045.
+Orientation for the period 2031 - 2050: the volume of imported coal is expected to continue to increase and peak at about 85 million tons in 2035, then gradually decrease to about 50 million tons in 2045, of which the demand for imported coal of thermal power plants designed/planned to use imported coal in 2035 is about 64 million tons and gradually decreases to about 34 million tons in 2045.
 By 2050, it is expected that Vietnam will not import coal.

 + Regarding coal export:

 .
-Orientation for the period 2031 - 2050: continue to export high-quality coal that is not needed domestically or is not fully used according to the direction of the Prime Minister until 2035; after 2035, strengthen the processing of high-quality coal from domestically produced coal to meet world market demand for export.
+Orientation for the period 2031 - 2050: continue to export high-quality coal that is not needed domestically or cannot be fully used according to the Prime Minister's direction until 2035; After 2035, increase the processing of high quality coal from domestically produced coal to meet world market needs for export.

-d) Master planning work, external transportation
+d) General site planning and external transportation

 - Orientation:

-+ Phase 2021 - 2030:
++ Period 2021 - 2030:

 + Orientation for the period 2031 - 2050: